johnbillion/wp-hooks/readme.md

 # wp-hooks

-WordPress actions and filters in machine-readable JSON format.
+WordPress core actions and filters in machine-readable JSON format.

 **Note:** This is still a work in progress.
 The code that generates the actions and filters data is not yet complete.